I always delude myself, I guess, into thinking if I'm enjoying myself, maybe the listeners are.

 Absolutely.

-So all right, moving on down.
+All right, moving on down.

-Sarah Palin, love her.
+Sarah Palin, lover.

-In this field or any field I can think of for a while.
+There's no equivalent for it in this field or any field I can think of for a while.

 I don't know.